Browse all current and upcoming events, exhibitions, performances, lectures, and educational workshops exploring creativity from all angles.

 Browse all programs related to educational workshops, classes, and conferences, bringing hands-on enlightenment to creative topics and crafts.

-As the Executive Director of the South Side Community Art Center (SSCAC), an arts-based non-profit in the Bronzeville community (Chicago, IL), I was faced with the challenge of finding a way to respect the organization’s history while also making it relevant to current times.
+As former Executive Director of the South Side Community Art Center (SSCAC), an 80-year-old Black arts-based non-profit in the Bronzeville community (Chicago, IL), I was faced with the challenge of finding a way to respect the organization’s history while also making it relevant to current times.
 It was a challenge of sustainability and scalability…. a balancing act that placed the organization and me at a crossroads of audience and opportunity.

 In this journey to find an impossible balance, I was intrigued by the SSCAC’s mostly hidden treasure trove of archives, original work, and a strong founding matriarch whose impact on the organization and the broader arts community is not always known or understood.

-In the 1960’s, Margaret Burroughs sat at the center of the Black Arts Movement and organizations like the SSCAC and Dusable Museum.
+In the 1960’s, Margaret Burroughs sat at the center of the Black Arts Movement and organizations like the SSCAC and DuSable Museum.
 Before she passed in 2010, I had an opportunity to get to know her and better understand her philosophy of the role that her art played in advocating for and communicating to the community.

 Playing on the concept of Margaret Burroughs as an institution builder and a foundational element, my work focuses on deconstructing and embedding her imagery while also giving a playful nod to the perceptions and lack of knowledge of her work within various audiences and spaces.
 I explore these concepts through my choice of materials, appropriated images, and manipulation of scale